play icon for videos

 Numbers show dissatisfaction.
 Stories explain why.
 Combining both uncovers patterns that correlate 2–3× more strongly with actual churn.

 You see the decline.
 But you don't know why.
 Was it billing confusion?
 Missing features?
 Poor onboarding?
 Competitor offer?
-Without the qualitative context—the actual complaints, frustrations, and reasons—you're guessing at solutions.
+Without qualitative context, you're guessing at solutions.

-A telecommunications provider using Sopact analyzed customer retention by linking satisfaction surveys with call transcripts.
-They discovered that support tickets mentioning "billing confusion" correlated 2.3× more strongly with 90-day churn than tickets about "network issues"—the factor they'd been optimizing for years.
+A telecommunications provider discovered that support tickets mentioning "billing confusion" correlated 2.3× more strongly with 90-day churn than tickets about "network issues"—the factor they had been optimizing for years.
+This was only possible because qualitative feedback, quantitative data, and behavioral signals all connected through unique customer IDs.

 Open-ended comments